bigchaindb/bigchaindb/docs/source/appendices/ntp-notes.md

 * Maybe [Ntimed](http://nwtime.org/projects/ntimed/), once it's production-ready
 * [More](https://en.wikipedia.org/wiki/Ntpd#Implementations)

-We suggest you run your NTP daemon in a mode which tells the kernel to step the system clock back by one second when a leap second occurs, rather than using one of the fancy "slewing" or "smearing" options.
-That's the default with `ntpd` and `chronyd`.
-(Aside: There's [an interesting blog post by Red Hat](http://developers.redhat.com/blog/2015/06/01/five-different-ways-handle-leap-seconds-ntp/) about the various ways to handle leap seconds.)
+We suggest you run your NTP daemon in a mode which will tell your OS kernel to handle leap seconds in a particular way: the default NTP way, so that system clock adjustments are localized and not spread out across the minutes, hours, or days surrounding leap seconds (e.g. "slewing" or "smearing").
+There's [a nice Red Hat Developer Blog post about the various options](http://developers.redhat.com/blog/2015/06/01/five-different-ways-handle-leap-seconds-ntp/).

+Use the default mode with `ntpd` and `chronyd`.
+For another NTP daemon, consult its documentation.

 It's tricky to make an NTP daemon setup secure.
 Always install the latest version and read the documentation about how to configure and run it securely.